jdp-global/Arkio/README.md

 ##<a name="installation">Installation</a>
-In addition to manual Xcode project installation, the Arkio source code is also available via CocoaPods.
-Bear in mind that you will not get the unit test suite or the ability to install the docset locally, if installing via the CocoaPods route.
+Arkio depends on CocoaPods in order to build successfully.
+Installation via CocoaPods is the only recommended way of integrating Arkio with your project.
+Why?
+Arkio depends on AFNetworking, and that is most easily available via CocoaPods.

-###Install via CocoaPods
+###CocoaPods
 Simply add the following line to your project's [Podfile](http://docs.cocoapods.org/podfile.html):

 ```